 According to Fruits Info, there are approximately 2,000 types of fruits around the world, but North Americans only consume about only 10% of them!
 There’s a whole realm of fruits that we don’t even know about!
 If you’ve ever thought, “What are some types of pink fruit?” then this article is for you.

-Keep reading to discover 10 exotic pink fruits that you absolutely must try at least once!
-Pink fruits like pomegranate and raspberries can be found at any local market.
-But get ready to explore exotic pink fruits from around the world to enrich your taste buds and get your pink on!
+Keep reading to discover 10 pink fruits that you absolutely must try at least once!
+Pink fruits like pomegranates and raspberries can be found at any local market.
+But get ready to explore pink fruits from around the world to enrich your taste buds and get your pink on!

 Dragon Fruit is commonly known as “pitaya.”
 It is an oval-shaped fruit with pink, leathery, and leafy skin.
 You can easily cut the fruit in half with a knife to reveal its beautiful, white pulp.
 The inside is white or sometimes pinkish red, embedded with tiny, black, edible seeds.

 - Grown in: Central & South America as well as Southeast Asia

 - Tastes: Extra sweet, slightly sour if very ripe.
 It’s a crossover of kiwi, pear, and watermelon.